kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Goldsmith</summary>
       Metalsmith that works with gold.
-You have Expertise on checks to craft such objects.
+You have <b>Expertise</b> on checks to craft such objects.
     </details>
     <details>
       <summary>Locksmith</summary>
       The skill to craft locks, safes and keys.
-You have Expertise on checks to craft such objects, as well as on checks to open locks and safes.
+You have <b>Expertise</b> on checks to craft such objects, as well as on checks to open locks and safes.
     </details>
     <details>
       <summary>Silversmith</summary>
       Metalsmith that works with silver.
-You have Expertise on checks to craft such objects, including changing weapons into silvered weapons.
+You have <b>Expertise</b> on checks to craft such objects, including changing weapons into silvered weapons.
     </details>
     <details>
       <summary>Weaponsmith</summary>
       The skill to forge forges weapons other than blades, including axes, spears, flails and other such weapons.
-You have Expertise on checks to craft weapons.
+You have <b>Expertise</b> on checks to craft weapons.
     </details>
     <details>
       <summary>Whitesmith</summary>
       Metalsmith that works with white metal (tin and pewter).
-You have Expertise on checks to craft objects from these metals.
+You have <b>Expertise</b> on checks to craft objects from these metals.
     </details>
   </details>